jabbermouth/blog/docs/Technology/Tutorials/2022/2022-07-31-Yarn-setup-for-Express-API-with-TypeScript.md

 This sets up the initial project so that additional packages including Express can be installed.

-Next, we’ll add the Express and DotEnv packages:
+Next, we'll add the Express and DotEnv packages:

 ```powershell
 yarn add express dotenv
 ```

-At this point, we could test things but we want a typescript app so next we’ll add the required TypeScript files as dev dependencies using `-D`:
+At this point, we could test things but we want a typescript app so next we'll add the required TypeScript files as dev dependencies using `-D`:

 ```powershell
 yarn add -D typescript @types/express @types/node